gdongmei/gdongmei.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a PhD student in Aalto University.
 I have worked as a frontend developer for three years.
 This experience enhanced my skills in software development and also ignited my passion for user experience.
-I went back to school and received my Master's degree in Human-Computer Interaction in 2022.
+I returned to school and earned my Master's degree in Human-Computer Interaction in 2022.

 My master's thesis is about developer experience of low-code development.
 This research deepened my interest in low-code development, inspiring my continued exploration in this field for my PhD study.